 Investments are reported at fair value which approximates cost.
-The certificates of deposit and exchange-traded and closed-end funds are maintained with Morgan Stanley and First National Bank of El Paso in the name of El Paso County Emergency Services District #1.
+The certificates of deposit and exchange-traded and closed-end funds are maintained with Morgan Stanley and Plains Capital Bank in the name of El Paso County Emergency Services District #1.
 All certificates of deposit have a carrying amount of or less than, \$250,000, at each of the institutions and are fully insured by the FDIC.
 Cash, certificates of deposit, and exchange-traded and closed-end funds are classified as Investment Category 1.